OFFIS-mosaik/mosaik/docs/installation.rst

    .. note::

-      If your Windows account type is *Standard User*, you need to open the terminal with administarator priviledges (right-click the Terminal icon, then *open as Administrator*).
+      If your Windows account type is *Standard User*, you need to open the terminal with administarator privileges (right-click the Terminal icon, then *open as Administrator*).
 Make then sure that you are in your user
       directory: